5 Things That May Suggest You Are in a Toxic Relationship

 Relationships are about equality.
 If your partner dominates every aspect of your shared lives, you are in a toxic relationship.
 Here are some examples:

 You may feel like your partner is always dominating all the conversation and every single situation.
 They might speak loudly or cause a scene to draw attention in public, or they may simply talk over you or cut you off.

 This can happen whether you’re talking in a group or it’s just the two of you.
 They seem to think their voice is more important than yours.

 B) CONSTANT PROBLEMS – THAT AREN’T YOURS

 When you bring up something that is troubling you, they might cut you off and insist that what they are dealing with is worse.
-For them, everything is a more important that what you are going through, as it’s happening to them (notice the phrase ‘to them’ – this is part of the victim mentality).
+For them, everything is a more important than what you are going through, as it’s happening to them (notice the phrase ‘to them’ – this is part of the victim mentality).
 Your partner may also seem to be perpetually going through a rough time or feeling anxious.
 They are unable to step out of their own stuff.

 C) THEY’RE ON YOUR MIND

-If you spend too much time fretting about your partner, are draining your energy.
+If you spend too much time fretting about your partner, they are draining your energy.
 If you keep hearing their voice chastising you or can’t stop worrying about what they think of what you’re doing, it is definitely unhealthy.

 4. YOU WALK ON EGGSHELLS

 Relationships can be peaceful, healthy ones are!
 If you’re in a relationship, you should feel relaxed and free, and as though you can share anything with your partner and be yourself.